 Speculaas - Netherlands

 Ok, so to me these are the most beautiful cookies I have ever seen.
 Speculaas are a Dutch thin, very crunchy, caramelized cookie.
-They contain spices similar to gingerbread and they're traditionally baked 1 day before or on St Nicholas' day on 5th of December.
+They contain spices similar to gingerbread and they're traditionally baked 1 day before or on St Nicholas' day on the 5th of December.
 The images on these cookies are made using molds and usually represent stories about St Nicholas.
 Perfect to use as edible Christmas decorations.

 Candy Apples - North America

 Also known as Toffee apples are whole apples on a stick that are coated with a hard toffee or candy.
-They are sweet tart and crunchy.
+They are sweet-tart and crunchy.
 They are also a common sweet treat for Halloween as well since it falls in the apple harvest season.
-Either way, it's a beautiful looking candy for any wintertime celebration.
+Either way, it's a beautiful-looking candy for any wintertime celebration.

 Szaloncukor - Hungary & Slovakia

 Do you find undressing the Christmas tree a boring procedure?
 Then you might want to try dressing it, with these traditional Hungarian and Slovak chocolate ornaments.
-Szaloncukor is a chocolate covered bonbon that comes in a variety of flavors, that are wrapped in colorful shiny foil, and hung on the Christmas tree.
+Szaloncukor is a chocolate-covered bonbon that comes in a variety of flavors, that are wrapped in colorful shiny foil, and hung on the Christmas tree.
 They might be difficult to pronounce but they're very easy to consume.
-Since every household in these countries, seems to consume about a kilo and a half of these every Christmas.
+Since every household in these countries seems to consume about a kilo and a half of these every Christmas.

 White Christmas - Australia

 Another delicious edible Christmas gift.
-White Christmas is an Australian Christmas dessert that's traditionally made with milk powder, hydrogenated coconut oil, glace cherries, raisins, desiccated coconut, icing sugar and rice bubbles.
+White Christmas is an Australian Christmas dessert that's traditionally made with milk powder, hydrogenated coconut oil, glace cherries, raisins, desiccated coconut, icing sugar, and rice bubbles.
 In this recipe though, white chocolate is used instead of the coconut oil and milk powder.
 Which makes White Christmas very easy to make and a popular dessert that kids can make.

 Chocolate Coins - Worldwide

 This was definitely my favorite Christmas treat when I was a kid.
 All kids like to be given money let alone chocolate money.
 I was really going WOW when I'd see these.
 And now I'm really excited to have found a grown-up version, that you can actually make at home.
 Thanks to Jamie Oliver.
-As for their history, the legend says that St Nicholas who was a bishop in Lycia (today Turkey) wanted to help little children bu giving them money.
+As for their history, the legend says that St Nicholas who was a bishop in Lycia (today Turkey) wanted to help little children by giving them money.
 So one night he climbed up a chimney and dropped a bag with coins.
-The bag landed inside some stocking that a girl has let to dry next to the fire.
+The bag landed inside some stocking that a girl has let dry next to the fire.

 Rum Balls - Worldwide

 Otherwise known as Truffles or Sputnik, these chocolate balls have one thing in common they taste AMAZING.
-They usually use wafers, cookies or cake as a base along with cocoa powder or chocolate.
+They usually use wafers, cookies, or cake as a base along with cocoa powder or chocolate.
 Brandy is used for flavoring as well as a variety of different coatings, like desiccated coconut, cocoa powder, and nuts.

 Gingerbread - Worldwide

 And I saved the best for last.
-If you think of Christmas then gingerbread definitely comes on your mind.
+If you think of Christmas then gingerbread definitely comes to your mind.
 Whether it's a cookie, a cake, or a ginger house.
 There are countless variations of gingerbread, throughout many countries around the world.
 The base is the same though, flour, sugar, and butter along with Gingerbread's distinctive spice mix, of ginger, cinnamon, cloves, and nutmeg.